viperproject/prusti-dev/doc/dev-guide/src/development/ide.md

 $ ./x.py ide
 ```

+Any additional arguments are passed to VS Code.

 ## IntelliJ Rust

 When using the [Rust Plugin for IntelliJ](https://intellij-rust.github.io/), a lot of spurious errors may be found in the code.
 This is because Prusti uses a custom toolchain (set in the `rust-toolchain` file), which makes the plugin fail to load the [prelude definitions](https://doc.rust-lang.org/std/prelude/).
 The issue is tracked in the `intellij-rust` repository [here](https://github.com/intellij-rust/intellij-rust/issues/4930).